A remarkably simple covariant graviton propagator in Anti-de Sitter spacetime

 In fact, as discussed in detail in \cite{Moga:2025gdy}, in flat spacetime the Fried-Yennie gauge for the position space propagator is analogous to the momentum space Landau propagator.
 The latter obeys the relation $p^\mu G_{\mu\nu'}(p)=0$ because of which it exhibits an improved ultraviolet behavior.
-In the same manner, the position space propagator in the Fried-Yennie gauge obeys the relation $\nabla^\mu\mu \, G_{\mu\nu'}(\mu)=0$ and it exhibits an improved infrared (IR) behavior.
+In the same manner, the position space propagator in the Fried-Yennie gauge obeys the relation $\nabla^\mu\mu \, G_{\mu\nu'}(\mu)=0$ and it exhibits an improved IR behaviour.
 The graviton propagator found here obeys the natural generalization of this relation,

 The choice of our basis of bitensors in our Ansätze was made precisely because it makes manifest this relation in this gauge.\footnote{For an arbitrary gauge with generic $\alpha$ and $\beta$ we have

 } It is worth noting that propagators in AdS take simpler forms in gauges with improved IR behaviour, while at the same time AdS can be considered as an IR regulator of theories in flat spacetime \cite{Callan:1989em}.
 Note, however, that $\beta=1$ is precisely a gauge choice that does not have a flat spacetime counterpart.
 On a similar note, if one tried to look for solutions for the flat spacetime propagator that have $C_4=C_5=0$, one would be forced into choosing complex values for the gauge fixing parameters $\alpha$ and $\beta$.